Board of Directors

 List of committees can be found here.

-Board meetings are currently being held remotely, via Zoom.
-The next board meeting is Thursday, April 21st, 2022, at 5:30 pm.
+The annual board meeting is Wednesday, February 15th, 2023, at 5:30 pm.
 All meetings are open to the public.

 One tap mobile